Abhiman1211/Asaan4Kissan/README.md

 * ![WhatsApp Image 2022-08-31 at 1 06 10 AM](https://user-images.githubusercontent.com/96763019/187528496-7db2400a-9563-43fb-b034-fd41517ac954.jpeg)<br>
 * This consists of four facilities:-<br>
 1) Helps in satellite imagery of farms.<br>
-2) Gives the update about the weather based on your location.<br>
+2) Give an update about the weather based on your location.<br>
 3) Used for predicting the disease based on the leaf image. <br>
-4) It is an emergency call feature which can be used during natural calamities or any other pandemic.<br>
+4) It is an emergency call feature that can be used during natural calamities or any other pandemic.<br>

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # CropView<br>